 Oatmeal with Fruit

 Learn how to cook oatmeal with ANY fruit you have on hand, whether fresh, dried, frozen, or canned.
-Add coconut oil for beneficial fats, which can also help with toddler constipation, or chia seeds or hemp seeds.
+Add coconut oil for beneficial fats, which can also help with toddler constipation.

 Watermelon Juice

 Learn the quick and easy method to make fresh and delicious Watermelon Juice at home with just one fresh ingredient—watermelon!
-It’s a Vitamin C-packed way to hydrate the kids.
+It’s a Vitamin C-packed way to hydrate the kids and aid constipation.

 Easy Pear Popsicles

-These one-ingredient Pear Popsicles are a yummy way to help with constipation.
+These one-ingredient Pear Popsicles are a yummy way to help with constipation as the pears have both fiber and hydration.

 Blueberry Popsicles

 Pack fruits and veggies into your next batch of freezer pops with these super simple and delicious Blueberry Popsicles.
-That’s right—they even have a dose of spinach inside for extra nutrition for the kids, making them a great recipe for constipated toddlers.
+They even have a dose of spinach inside for extra nutrition for the kids, making them a great recipe for constipated toddlers.

 Coconut Chia Pudding

 Transform simple ingredients into nutrition-packed Coconut Chia Pudding.
-It’s a perfect kid’s breakfast or snack that parents will enjoy too!
+It’s a perfect kid’s breakfast or snack packed with both fiber and beneficial fats to help move things along.

 Chickpea Fritters